Save big (up to $1,875) on small business tools with our free membership, business.com+

 Inevitably, something will go wrong at some point.
 How your business responds on social media can make all the difference.

-“Brands need to have a plan in place for handling crises,” said Stefanie Magness, publicity and brand exposure expert at Elevate U PR.
+“Brands need to have a plan in place for handling crises,” said Stefanie Magness, founder and senior strategist at Elevate Visibility Group.
 “Social media was rocked when a customer was forcibly removed from an overbooked flight by United Airlines.
 Their poor communication and slow response, which intensified the negative reaction, made it a textbook example of how not to handle a crisis.”

 Preparing for when things go wrong is essential.
 A written plan to manage a crisis situation will allow your team to respond quickly and effectively so things don’t spiral out of control online.
-An important part of that strategy should include being upfront about any mistakes and offering an apology.
+An essential part of that strategy is being upfront about mistakes and apologizing.

 You can skyrocket to online success and boost your business using the right social networks, publishing tools and creative content, as long as you make sure all your efforts are designed to strengthen your company’s reputation and don’t risk damaging your brand.
 Companies like Burger King, Chase, Netflix, Chick-fil-A and Bioré all learned this the hard way.
 Don’t make the same mistakes.